PepsiCo re-enters 'Magic Kingdom' with Shanghai Disney deal

 Coca-Cola has had a long-standing tie-up with Disney, while it has been at least 25 years since PepsiCo last sold its beverages through the theme park chain, a Dubai-based PepsiCo spokesman said.

-The deal is only a tiny segment of China's 421 billion yuan soft drink sector, but marks a blow for PepsiCo against Coke in the highly competitive market, where both brands are coming under increasing pressure from Chinese rivals and changing consumer tastes for local flavours.
+The deal is only a tiny segment of China's 421 billion yuan ($68.74 billion) soft drink sector, but marks a blow for PepsiCo against Coke in the highly competitive market, where both brands are coming under increasing pressure from Chinese rivals and changing consumer tastes for local flavors.

 "I wonder what kind of message it sends to Coke globally.
 Even though the Disney park is only one small thing, China has massive room to grow for the Disney brand.
 Tying up this deal could mean good things going forward," said Ben Cavender, Shanghai-based principal at China Market Research Group.